Yoasobi: 2019–2021: Formation, "Yoru ni Kakeru", and The Book

-2021: The Book 2 and English-language releases
+2021: The Book 2

 First announced in late 2020, Yoasobi recorded both the opening and ending themes for the second season of the Japanese anime series Beastars.
-Its opening theme, "Kaibutsu", was released on January 6, 2021, the same date as the duo's EP The Book, while its ending theme, "Yasashii Suisei", came on the 20th.
+Its opening theme, "Kaibutsu", was released on January 6, 2021, while its ending theme, "Yasashii Suisei", came on the 20th.
 Both songs were based on short stories written by the anime's writer Paru Itagaki—Jibun no Mune ni Jibun no Mimi o Oshi Atete and Shishiza Ryūseigun no Mama ni, respectively.
-Later, the double A-side CD single of both songs was released on March 24.
-It debuted at number two on the Oricon Singles Chart, and made "Kaibutsu" peaking at number two on the Japan Hot 100.
+The double A-side CD single of both tracks reached number two on the Oricon Singles Chart, and made "Kaibutsu" peaking at number two on the Japan Hot 100.
 "Kaibutsu" won four awards for Song of the Year (Japan) in both download and streaming categories at the 36th Japan Gold Disc Award, and ranked number five in Times 10 Best Songs of 2021, the only Japanese act to appear on the list.
 In support of The Book, the duo held their first livestream concert, Keep Out Theater, on February 14 at the construction site of former Shinjuku Milano-za (today Tokyu Kabukicho Tower) for 40,000 online audiences.
-The duo were radio hosts for their All Night Nippon X every Tuesday from March 2021 to 2022.
+The duo hosted their Tuesday slot of radio program All Night Nippon X from March 2021 to March 2022.

-Yoasobi released "Mō Sukoshi Dake" on May 10, using it as the 2021 theme for the morning show Mezamashi TV.
-It was based on the Yoasobi Contest Vol.3 with Mezamashi TV-winning story Meguru by Chiharu.
-A song for NTT Docomo's mobile network operator Ahamo commercial, "Sangenshoku", based on scriptwriter Yūichirō Komikado's RGB, was released on July 2.
-On August 9, Yoasobi released the song "Loveletter" based on Hatsune's letter Ongaku-san e, which won the Letter Song Project, a contest held by Tokyo FM's radio show owned by Japan Post Service, Sunday's Post.
-Between September 9 and 13, the duo and Sony Park Exhibition held Semiconductors Create New Realities exhibition at Ginza Sony Park, where they first previewed the song "Taishō Roman", based on Natsumi's short story Taishō Romance, which won the Yoasobi Contest Vol.2.
-The song was released the next two days after the exhibition had finished.
+Yoasobi's song "Mō Sukoshi Dake", based on the Yoasobi Contest Vol.3 with Mezamashi TV-winning story Meguru by Chiharu, served as the 2021 theme for the morning show Mezamashi TV since April and was released on May 10.
+The duo's "Sangenshoku" was released on July 2, using as jingle for NTT Docomo's mobile network operator Ahamo commercial since February, based on scriptwriter Yūichirō Komikado's RGB.
+On August 9, they released "Loveletter", sourced from Hatsune's letter, "Ongaku-san e", which won Japan Post Service-owned radio show Sunday's Posts Letter Song Project.
+From September 9 to 13, the duo and Sony Park Exhibition held an exhibition, Semiconductors Create New Realities, at Ginza Sony Park, where their song "Taishō Roman" accompanied the event.
+The song was adapted from Natsumi's short story Taishō Romance, a winner of Yoasobi Contest Vol.2, and was released two days after the exhibition ended.
 The duo was in charge of a theme for Sustainable Development Goals (SDGs) children's television shows Hirogare!
-Irotoridori, titled "Tsubame", featuring children group Midories.
+Irotoridori, "Tsubame", featuring vocal group Midories.
 The song was released on October 25, and based on Nana Ototsuki's short story Chiisana Tsubame no Ōkina Yume.
-In the same month, they published the YouTube Music documentary Yoasobi – Artist Spotlight Stories.
+In the same month, they appeared on YouTube Music's Artist Spotlight Stories.